RaffRadd/RaffRadd/README.md

-- 👋 Hi, I’m Rafif, also known as Raff or RaffRadd!
+- 👋 Hi I’m Rafif, also known as Raff or RaffRadd!

 - 👀 I’m interested in learning IoT stuff